Let's set things straight. Over 10% of Canadians are smokers.

 However, you can cut down on the life insurance cost by picking a provider that offers competitive rates to smokers.

-In short, shop around before you sign up.
-Whether it is life, home, or auto insurance, it is always better to shop around.
+In short, it is always better to shop around.
 This is particularly true in the case of life insurance for smokers or those with health concerns.

-Here is the thing.
-Life insurers have their own underwriting.
+All life insurers have their own underwriting.
 As a result, some providers might view a particular health condition as more problematic than others.
-It also means some carriers may offer more competitive rates to tobacco users than others.
+This also means some carriers may offer more competitive rates to tobacco users than others.

 When you buy life insurance, add up these costs to determine the amount of coverage you want.
 Once you have a figure in mind, grab a life insurance quote from multiple providers and compare them.